Industry conducts annual reviews of these standards and implements changes where appropriate to meet demands from end use markets.

 As South Australia has a moratorium on GM canola, Viterra only offers non-GM segregations and can only accept varieties of canola from the Australian Oilseeds Federation (AOF) approved list for non-GM varieties.

 As part of the quality testing program, Viterra collects samples from all grower loads of canola delivered to site for GM and chemical residue testing.
 This is essential to ensure that canola quality meets the expectations of customers as well as state and federal legislation.

-Each variety has different physical quality, processing performance and end-product quality for customers and end-users.
+Each variety has different physical qualities, processing performance and end-product quality for customers and end-users.

-Viterra has a varietal identification program where grower load samples will be randomly selected at sites across the Viterra network and tested to ensure varietal declarations have been correctly recorded.
+Viterra participates in varietal identification programmes where grower load samples will be randomly selected at sites across the Viterra network and tested to ensure varietal declarations have been correctly recorded.

 This information is forwarded to relevant industry research groups and is used to establish appropriate codes of practice for the delivery of grain.

 This transfer procedure applies when a commodity is presented to a site but the load is classified as a grade not being received at the site.
-A transfer is then given to deliver the load to an alternate site accepting that grade.
+A transfer can then be requested to deliver the load to an alternate site accepting that grade.

 Growers can utilise the commodity classification transfer procedure for port terminal deliveries where shipping grades are being accepted from upcountry sites.
 This will ensure that the load is within specification and will not be declined at port due to the lower grade not being accepted.